edk2-docs/edk-ii-package-maintainer-guidelines/GLOSSARY.md

 EFI Development Kit, version II that provides updated firmware module layouts and custom tools, superseding the original EDK.

+## EFI
+Generic term that refers to one of the versions of the EFI specification: EFI 1.02, EFI 1.10 or any of the UEFI specifications.

 ## DEC

 EDK II Package Declaration File.
 This file declares information about what is provided in the package.
 An EDK II package is a collection of like content.